Adam Kennedy: Return to St. Louis

 On November 28, 2006, he signed a 3-year, $10 million contract with his former team, the St. Louis Cardinals.

 On August 11, 2007, Kennedy was placed on the 15-day disabled list with a torn medial meniscus in his right knee, an injury that would sideline him for the remainder of the season.
-He was in 87 games prior to the injury, and hit only .219.
+He appeared in 87 games prior to the injury, and hit only .219, the lowest average of his career.

-In 2008, he played in 115 games and hit .280.
-On February 9, 2009, after a year of demanding a trade due to his unfulfilled desire for a starting role on the Cardinals, Kennedy was released by the team.
+In 2008, he played in 115 games and hit .280 with just 2 home runs and 36 RBIs.
+Following the season, Kennedy requested a trade, stating that his desired role as a starter was not being fulfilled as the Cardinals acquired Felipe López to play second base down the stretch.

+On February 9, 2009, 6 months after his trade request, Kennedy was released by the team with a year remaining on his contract.

 Tampa Bay Rays

-He signed a minor league deal with the Tampa Bay Rays one week later.
+On February 17, 2009, Kennedy signed a minor league deal with the Tampa Bay Rays.
 The Rays assigned him to the AAA Durham Bulls, his first minor league action since 2005.
 With the Bulls, he hit .280 in 23 games.

 Oakland Athletics

-On May 8, 2009, he was traded to the Oakland Athletics for Joe Dillon and was assigned to Triple-A Sacramento.
+On May 8, 2009, Kennedy was traded to the Oakland Athletics for Joe Dillon.
 His contract was purchased the next day.
 He appeared in 129 games for the Athletics, mostly at third base and second base, batting .289 with 11 home runs.

 Washington Nationals

-On February 12, 2010, Kennedy signed with the Washington Nationals.
+On February 12, 2010, Kennedy signed with the Washington Nationals on 1-year, $1.75 million contract.
 He played in 135 games for the Nationals, hitting .249.
 He mostly played second base, but also appeared in 51 games at first base, the first time he had seen any regular time at that position in his career.

 Seattle Mariners

-On January 10, 2011, he signed a minor-league deal with the Seattle Mariners.
-Kennedy, however, made the team out of spring training, and served as a utility infielder, seeing action at first base, second base and third base during the year while hitting .234 in 114 games.
-Midway through the season he replaced former Angels teammate Chone Figgins as the starting third baseman.
+On January 10, 2011, Kennedy signed a minor-league contract with the Seattle Mariners.
+He made the team out of spring training and served as a utility infielder, seeing action at first base, second base, and third base during the year while hitting .234 in 114 games.
+Midway through the season, he replaced former Angels teammate Chone Figgins as the starting third baseman.
 He elected free agency on October 30.